Skip to main content

 Sodexo's Better Tomorrow initiative has us committed to serving 50% plant-based meals by the end of 2025.
 Because plant-based ingredients have lower greenhouse gas emissions, advancing plant-based eating is a critical strategy in addressing climate change.
 Plant-based meals only use ingredients from plants such as: fruits, vegetables, whole grains, legumes, and nuts.
 They may also include honey and sugar depending on varying definitions.

 You can find plant-based meals all over campus including black bean burgers at the Student Center Food Court, a vegan station at Connecticut Hall, and avocado toast at Dunkin’.
-Be on the lookout for this plant-based symbol on the Everyday app and throughout Connecticut Hall.
+Be on the lookout for this plant-based symbol Plant based icon on the Everyday app and throughout Connecticut Hall.

 Southern has been a part of the Food Recovery Network since 2017.
-Through this program, our dining services and the Office of Sustainability have saved over 6,000 lbs of food from the landfill and donated it to local non-profits during the fall of 2023!
+Through this program, our dining services and the Office of Sustainability have saved nearly 10,000lbs of food from ending up in a landfill throughout the '24/'25 school year!

 Learn more about this program and how you can volunteer.